miki151/keeperrl_wiki/Releases/Alpha35.md

 Gameplay
 --------

+- Rebalanced combat favouring armies on the open battlefield (see item below)
 - Decreased minimum damage/defense ratio required to reduce health in combat.
 -	New “spell speed” attribute, which influences spell cooldowns, and is acquired in training and from various equipment.
 -	Workshop and other skills such as multi-weapon have been replaced with attributes.
 -	Stealing items from allies will make them hostile.